 - Take only the medications your doctor told you to take the morning of your procedure.
 You may have written them down on the first page of this guide.
 Take them with a few sips of water.

-Empty the contents from the Fleet Enema bottle.
+- Empty the contents from the saline enema bottle.
 Fill the bottle with room temperature tap water.

 - Remove any jewelry, including body piercings.

 - Leave all valuables such as credit cards and jewelry at home.